Chinese kin: Hui and Tanka

+Only a few local Hui in Quanzhou still practice Islam like the Huang family, with most Muslims being Hui migrant workers from Gansu while most local Hui are non-Muslims since their ancestors left Islam centuries before like many Guo and Ding who are now Christian and other religions.

+A Hui Muslim descendant of Gabuman (葛卜满), an envoy of the Calicut kingdom in India, raised funds for the Fuzhou mosque in 1541 to rebuild it after a fire.

+Half Tanka historian Miranda Brown (Dong Muda) tweeted about Tanka history of fabricating genealogies in an attempt to claim to be descended from northern Han.

 Zupu—the genealogy book

 A zupu (族谱 (族譜, Cho̍k-phó͘, zúpǔ)) is a Chinese kin register or genealogy book, which contains stories of the kin's origins, male lineage and illustrious members.
 The register is usually updated regularly by the eldest person in the extended family, who hands on this responsibility to the next generation.
 The "updating" of one's zupu (修族谱 (修族譜, Siu cho̍k-phó͘, xiū zúpǔ)) is a very important task in Chinese tradition, and can be traced back thousands of years.
 After several generations, the local clan lineage will often publish a compendium of these zupus.
 The overwhelming majority of zupus remain in private hands, though a large number may be found in the Peking University, Shanghai Library, Cornell University and Tōyō Bunko.